UnkDevE/ethanriley.github.io_old/_products/hello2.md

   price: £123
 ---
-*this is cool* [google](http://www.google.com/) tatatatas breaking in im shaping up checking out of theprison butst ima waking up i fewel it in my bone s waelcome to the new age who whow hhwohowowohwohwohowhwoh radioactive.
+*this is cool* [google](http://www.google.com/) tatatatas breaking in im shaping up checking out of theprison butst ima waking up i fewel it in my bone s waelcome to the new age who whow hhwohowowohwohwohowhwoh radioactive.fooo.